William Chaloner: Royal Mint scams

 In December 1692 (or 1694) Chaloner increased his ambition and targeted the Royal Mint.
 He issued pamphlets describing a "solution"' to currency problems such as restrict/licence access to tools needed for coining; the coinage should be struck with an impression far deeper than coiners' tools or presses would allow; use a deep groove along the edge; extend the treason law; and adjust the silver value.

 This attracted the interest of Charles Mordaunt, Earl of Peterborough, Earl of Monmouth ex-Lord of the Treasury, ex-king's confidant, who had fallen out of favour with William III of England in the 1690s.
-Mordant wanted an opportunity to attack what he saw as a weak Chancellor of the Exchequer, Charles Montagu, 1st Earl of Halifax.
-In 1695 Mordant arranged for Chaloner to address His Majesty's Most Honourable Privy Council about corrupt practices.
-This caused the Royal Mint to instigate its own investigations, which thus thwarted Chaloner's ambition to become its overseer.
+Mordaunt wanted an opportunity to attack what he saw as a weak Chancellor of the Exchequer, Charles Montagu, 1st Earl of Halifax.
+In 1695 Mordaunt arranged for Chaloner to address His Majesty's Most Honourable Privy Council about corrupt practices.
+This caused the Royal Mint to instigate its own investigations, which thwarted Chaloner's ambition to become its overseer.

-In January 1696 Chaloner was in Newgate prison on suspicion of felony, because following his testimony to the Privy Council in 1695 and the Royal Mint's investigations they had taken evidence from many petty criminals that incriminated him.
-Nevertheless, on 13 January 1696 he petitioned Charles Montagu, Chancellor of the Exchequer, with details of a conspiracy at the Royal Mint.
+In January 1696 Chaloner was in Newgate prison on suspicion of felony.
+Following his testimony to the Privy Council in 1695 and the Royal Mint's investigations, they had taken evidence from many petty criminals that incriminated him.
+On 13 January 1696 he petitioned Charles Montagu, Chancellor of the Exchequer, with details of a conspiracy at the Royal Mint.
 He was released from Newgate and on 3 February (or by May) testified to an investigative committee of Lord Justices in Whitehall about the crimes of the "moneyers" within the Mint.
 He claimed that they coined false guineas, struck debased blanks sent in from outside, and sent out stamps for coining (he boasted privately to have benefited from both), and regularly produced underweight coin.
 He named other coiners, Thomas Carter, John Abbot, and Patrick Coffee, including his own alias, "Chandler".